a-knaw-knee-mus/Portfolio-Website/README.md

 - ReactJS, MongoDB, NodeJS, Express
 - React bootstrap, emailjs, react router, axios, cors, mongoose

-## Future Improvements
+## Future Changes
-- ~~Refactor context variables (projects and home content dont need to be in context) *Switched to single-page design*~~
-- Add Media Queries for improved visability on mobile
 - Improve aesthetics
 - Add drag and drop to the projects page for easy reordering

+## Completed Changes
+- Improve responsiveness on mobile (used media queries and react-responsive)
+- Refactor context variables (projects and home content dont need to be in context) *Switched to single-page design*

 ## Check it Out! => https://muhammadmehdi-ali.netlify.app/